 You can still have diversity in your small business while hiring for cultural fit.
 Actually, having a diverse workforce can help your business become quite successful.
 We want to emphasize that a cultural match does not equal hiring people from the same backgrounds and with similar experiences.

-Nailing Down the Fit
+Nailing Down the Right Cultural Fit

 To be sure, business culture can be tough to nail down.
 Since it’s important that everyone in the business align with its values, how can a business succeed if half of the employees are creative thinkers and half are more rigid thinkers?
 It’s because culture goes deeper than that.
 What type of thinker you are matters less than attributes such as self-awareness and ability to collaborate effectively.
 So, a business filled with employees who practice different methods of thinking/approaching problems can still be extremely profitable.
 These employees just have to align with a company culture of, say, respect, and collaboration.
-Having diverse people in your business is an excellent thing, but the culture fit still needs to be there.
+Having diversity in your business is an excellent thing, but the culture fit still needs to be there.

 On the most basic and practical level, the right employees matter for small businesses because they don’t have as much time and resources to spend on hiring.
 When you hire the right type of person, you hopefully won’t be hiring all over again in a few months when that person or other employees leave.
 On a deeper level, making several poor hires for culture (or even just one bad hire) may lead to a toxic work environment and hurt the bottom line of your business.
 If the business keeps hiring people who don’t work out, there may be a mismatch between the perceived (“on paper”) culture and the actual culture.
 Alternatively, hiring processes may need to be changed, and the people doing the hiring should become more aware of cultural issues.